Azure/azure-powershell/src/Storage/Storage.Management/help/Get-AzStorageContainer.md

 ```

 ### -MaxCount
-Specifies the maximum number of objects that this cmdlet returns.
+The max count of the containers that can return.

 ```yaml
 Type: System.Nullable`1[System.Int32]